montoyamoraga/tiny-trainable-instruments/docs/instrument0.md

 ### inst0GyroscopeMidi

-Upload this sketch to control a MIDI instrument with your gyroscope.
+Upload this sketch to control an external MIDI instrument with your gyroscope.

 ## Documentation